mmore500/mmore500.github.io/blog_personal/_posts/2020-06-17-lgbtqiap-history.md

 He disappeared back into the crowd.

 I had been peripherally aware of LGBTQIAP people who lived through other times, who had not come up and come out in my generation.
-I'm pretty sure I could've probably associate the AIDS crisis, maybe the Stonewall riots, with the LGBTQIAP community.
+I'm guess I could've associated the AIDS crisis, maybe the Stonewall riots, with the LGBTQIAP community.
 But not much more than that.

-My blind spot wasn't just contemporary context of the LGBTQIAP politics, I also knew next to nothing of LGBTQIAP cultural and political history.
+My blind spot wasn't just contemporary context of the LGBTQIAP politics.
+I also knew next to nothing of LGBTQIAP cultural and political history.

 [Recent Supreme events](https://en.wikipedia.org/wiki/Bostock_v._Clayton_County) inspired me to take stock of my own experience over the intervening half-decade of becoming acquainted with LGBTQIAP history.

 ## Fish Out of Water

-To the extent that LGBTQIAP history is learned, I suspect that haphazardly and informally among relevant adjectives.
+To the extent that LGBTQIAP history is learned, I suspect that haphazardly and informally rank highly among pertinent adjectives.
 (In part, the reason I wrote all this.)

 I grew up in a [liberal-ass town](https://getmortified.com/episode/20-lizzy-my-semester-in-south-africa/)